himedlooff/media-query-to-type/README.md

 This is especially useful if you write mobile-first styles and inline (scatter) your media queries instead of writing them in one big block in a separate file.

+---

+**OR** if you're using grunt.js then [here is a simple way to strip mobile-first media queries](https://github.com/jtangelder/grunt-stripmq).

+---

 ## Documentation

 ```